 Respiratory rate and pulse rate (and all remaining observations, except BP) must be indicated on the chart by plotting a dot and joining consecutive observations with a line.
 In order to enhance the identification of trends in vital signs, numbers must be avoided except for when the parameter trends off the chart.
 In this instance, a larger box is available for recording the exact number.

 If a patient is receiving mandatory mechanical ventilation or cardiac pacing, the rate will be indicated with an 'x'.

 Respiratory distress should be recorded as Nil, Mild, Moderate or Severe and be determined by assessing the following features.

-Blood pressure should be assessed at least once on admission, and thereafter at a frequency appropriate for the child’s clinical state.
-If a child's pulse/heart rate falls in the Orange or Purple zone, blood pressure must be measured and documented.
+BP should be assessed at least once on admission, and thereafter at a frequency appropriate for the child’s clinical state.
+If a child's pulse/heart rate falls in the Orange or Purple zone, BP must be measured and documented.

 Level of Consciousness assessment should be made by using the AVPU scale: